click-here/Pandas-vs-Power-Query/Part1/Excel.md

 # Reading and Grouping

-With Power Query [ready](https://www.excelcampus.com/install-power-query/) we begin by loading the college scorecard data dictionary.
+With Power Query [ready](https://www.excelcampus.com/install-power-query/), we begin by loading the college scorecard data dictionary.

-1. First we load the file from workbook
+1. First, we load the file from workbook

    ![From workbook](img/FromWorkbook.png)